nonabelian/sConnectome/docs/Analysis.md

 I then used an MSDL atlas to segment the brain into regions, via Nilearn's NiftiMapsMasker.
-I computed covariance and sparse inverse covariance using GraphSparseCovarianceCV, as methods to examine the functional connectome.
+I computed covariance and sparse inverse covariance using GraphSparseCovarianceCV, as a method to examine the functional connectome.
 This resulted in a graph network for eash subject, aggregated over all tasks.